 - Kids become less selfish (Becker points out that kids who get everything they want believe they can have everything they want.
 I’m going to hang on to this pearl the next time I feel guilty for saying no.)

-Last Christmas, my SALT effect co-founder Kristie and her husband decided they would take their two sons on a family trip to the Big 10 Championship game in Indianapolis in lieu of Christmas gifts.
-Kristie and her husband are both alums of the Big 10 school where she and I teach, and let’s call her family… well, sports obsessed.
+Two years ago, my SALT effect co-founder Kristie and her husband decided they would take their two sons on a family trip to the Big 10 Championship game in Indianapolis in lieu of Christmas gifts.
+Kristie is an alum of the Big 10 school where she and I teach, and let’s call her family… well, sports obsessed.
 If you doubt the excitement of a 9- and 11-year-old learning their Christmas gift is a trip to this big game, check out the video of their big reveal.

 We're kicking of the ultimate experience gift guide with a biggie.